Richard John Neuhaus: Lutheran pastor

-Roman Catholic priest
+Catholic priest

-In September 1990, Neuhaus was received into the Roman Catholic Church.
-A year after becoming a Roman Catholic, he was ordained by Cardinal John O'Connor as a priest of the Archdiocese of New York.
+In September 1990, Neuhaus was received into the Catholic Church.
+A year after becoming a Catholic, he was ordained by Cardinal John O'Connor as a priest of the Archdiocese of New York.
 He served as a commentator for the Catholic television network Eternal Word Television (EWTN) during the funeral of Pope John Paul II and the election of Pope Benedict XVI.

 Neuhaus continued to edit First Things as a Catholic priest.
 He was a sought-after public speaker and wrote several books, both scholarly and popular genres.
 He appeared in the 2010 film, The Human Experience, released after his death, where his voice features in the narration and in the film's trailer.

-Personal life and death
+Death

 Neuhaus died from complications of cancer in New York City, on January 8, 2009, aged 72.

 Political significance

 In later years, Neuhaus compared pro-life activism to the civil rights movement of the 1960s.
 During the 2004 presidential campaign, he was a leading advocate for denying communion to Catholic politicians who supported abortion.
 It was a mistake, he declared, to isolate abortion "from other issues of the sacredness of life."

 Neuhaus promoted ecumenical dialogue and social conservatism.
 Along with Charles Colson, he edited Evangelicals and Catholics Together: Toward a Common Mission (1995).
 This ecumenical manifesto sparked much debate.

 A close yet unofficial adviser of President George W. Bush, he advised Bush on a range of religious and ethical matters, including abortion, stem-cell research, cloning, and the Federal Marriage Amendment.
-In 2005, under the heading of "Bushism Made Catholic", Neuhaus was named one of the "25 Most Influential Evangelicals in America" by Time magazine:
+In 2005, under the heading of "Bushism Made Catholic," Neuhaus was named one of the "25 Most Influential Evangelicals in America" by Time magazine.
+The article noted that in several speeches, Bush cited Neuhaus more than any other living authority.
+Bush was reported to have said that the Catholic priest helped him articulate religious ideas.